 Moving out of the Museum of St Albans

-A partnership between the Council, St Albans Museums and Galleries Trust and the University of Hertfordshire plans to develop the old Town Hall into a new museum and gallery
+The partnership between St Albans City and District Council, St Albans Museums and Galleries Trust and the University of Hertfordshire plans to develop the old Town Hall into a new museum and gallery

 The Heritage Lottery Fund (HLF) awards first phase development funding of £282,000 to the project.
 This first-round pass* means St Albans City and District Council can lead development of detailed plans for the new home for the Museum of St Albans (MOSTA) (based in Hatfield road).